silkimen/cordova-plugin-advanced-http/README.md

 #### failure
-The error function receives a response object with 2 properties: status and error.
+The error function receives a response object with 3 properties: status, error and headers.
 Status is the HTTP response code.
 Error is the error response from the server as a string.
+Headers is an object with the headers.
 Here's a quick example:

     {
         status: 403,
-        error: "Permission denied"
+        error: "Permission denied",
+        headers: {
+            "Content-Length": "247"
+        }
     }

 ### get